Arrangements for 2017

-Test material and certificate blanks: all the material you need for the test (apart from coloured pens – highly recommended!), including certificate templates, will be available for download from the portal at 5.00 pm.
+Test material: all the material you need for the test (apart from coloured pens – highly recommended!), including certificate templates, will be available for download from the portal at 5.00 pm.
 You’ll receive an email confirming that the material is ready.
 (See above for the date.)

 - to scan the Advanced scripts in time to send them to us by the end of Friday evening.

 - to print the test papers (at all levels) after they are released.

 - to send us your results for the Foundation and Intermediate tests that you marked by the deadline (see above).

 For levels other than Advanced, you’re welcome to make whatever arrangements you like for the competition, including:

 - allowing pupils to work in small teams.

 - splitting a paper into separate problems to be tackled at different times, e.g. in timetabled classes.